-These consumers want to be more involved in their care, which means making it possible for them to communicate more easily with their clinicians, have access to their data and also easier-to-understand billing statements.
+These consumers want to be more involved in their care, making it possible for them to communicate more easily with their clinicians, have access to their data, and also easier-to-understand billing statements.

-Oh, and, reasonably, they want it to be cheaper.
+Oh, and reasonably, patients want their care to be cheaper.

 With an increased reliance on digital and tech services, security and privacy concerns are growing.
-And for good reason since many organizations have been hacked, leaving patient data vulnerable to attack and misuse.
+And for good reason.
+Many organizations have been hacked, leaving patient data vulnerable to attack and misuse.

 To counter this, an increasing number of healthcare organizations are having to spend more of their IT budgets on cybersecurity.